 June 22, 2020 - Pfizer Announces the start of (4) Phase 3 Clinical Trials.
 One study (NCT04424316) of the respiratory syncytial virus (RSV) vaccine candidate, RSVpreF, in pregnant women to evaluate the safety and efficacy of RSVpreF in infants born to immunized pregnant women as compared to placebo.

 May 22, 2018 - Pfizer Inc. announced that it had started a Phase 1/2 trial of its respiratory syncytial virus vaccine candidate in healthy adult volunteers.
 The highest risk of severe outcomes from RSV occurs in the first months of life.

 RSV preF is currently being tested in several clinical trials.

+In August 2022, Pfizer announced positive top-line results of an interim efficacy analysis for RENOIR.
 The Phase 3 RENOIR trial of RSVpreF is a global, randomized, double-blind, placebo-controlled study that expects to enroll approximately 30,000 participants 60 years and older.
 Vaccine efficacy of 85.7% was observed in participants with more severe disease primary endpoint of LRTI-RSV defined by analysis of three or more RSV-associated symptoms.
 The investigational vaccine was well-tolerated with no safety concerns.

 In April 2020, positive top-line results were achieved for a Phase 2b proof-of-concept study of RSVpreF, which evaluated the safety, tolerability, and immunogenicity of RSVpreF in vaccinated pregnant women ages 18 through 49 and their infants.
 Pfizer will publish outcomes from this clinical trial at a future date.